ParulParima/LabelMe-Image-Data-Augment-/README.md

     Newly augmented images and it's json

 - Constraints:
-    1. Labelme should be used to create the annotated json.
+    1. LabelMe should be used to create the annotated json and thus images should be in .jpg format
     2. Annotation should be closed polygon

 ## Demo